golang/vscode-go/docs/settings.md

 ### `go.installDependenciesWhenBuilding`

 If true, then `-i` flag will be passed to `go build` everytime the code is compiled.
+Since Go 1.10, setting this may be unnecessary unless you are in GOPATH mode and do not use the language server.

-Default: `true`
+Default: `false`

 ### `go.languageServerExperimentalFeatures`